-If there is a choice between agencies, discuss the options with the victir Ensure you are reporting only what is required, and that you are complying wit or other funders' confidentiality requirements.
+If there is a choice between agencies, discuss the options with the victin Ensure you are reporting only what is required, and that you are complying with or other funders' confidentiality requirements.

-You may report only the information required by the mandatory re statute unless the victim gives informed consent, in writing, for you release additional information.
+You may report only the information required by the mandatory re statute unless the victim gives informed consent, in writing, for your release additional information.